gesedels/gesedels/readme.md

 Return the value (the `body` field) of an existing key.

 > [!WARNING]
 > Keys are unlisted but public.
-If you know a key name, you can access it.
+If someone knows a key name they can access it.

 ```text
 $ GET /foo